 May 11, 1806 – “After this council was over we amused ourselves with shewing them the power of magnetism, the spye glass, compass, watch, airgun and sundry other articles equally novel and incomprehensible to them.”

-To further demonstrate the value of Lewis’ air rifle, in August 11, 1806, Lewis demonstrated just how much he believed in its ability in combat.
+To further demonstrate its value, on Aug.
+11, 1806, Lewis demonstrated how much he believed in its ability in combat.